JLIN77/AnomalyDetection/README.md

 # AnomalyDetection
 This is an anomaly detection platform for industrial production.
 Demo and code will be released soon...
-- update: a demo video uploaded.
+- Update: a demo video uploaded.